 So what was the problem with illness?
 Why was I so desperate to stop it from ruining my day?
 Well, there were a few things – the main one was that I didn’t want what was the best day of my life to be spoilt by being unwell.
 Your wedding day should be 100% perfect.
 Every bride deserves to have the perfect wedding day.
 Nothing should go wrong, every single thing should be perfect.
 I know for a lot of people, having a cold wouldn’t necessarily put a dampener on things, but for me, it did.
 It wasn’t just colds either, ever since I’d watched Bridesmaids, the fear of having any stomach related illness was permanently etched in my mind.

 So, what other stupid shit did I do?
 Well, I ruined a friendship.
 It’s a very long story, and I don’t want to go into too much detail, but the gist of it goes like this.
 This particular friend would post on Facebook every single time her kid was sick.
 It seemed like he was ill A LOT.
 Colds, sickness bugs, you name it.
-I expressed my fears (as stated above) to my Mum, who messaged her and politely said to not bring him to the wedding if he was unwell in the weeks running up to the wedding, because of how bad my anxiety was.
+I expressed my fears (as stated above) to my Mum, who messaged her and politely said to not bring him to the wedding if he was unwell in the weeks running up to it, because of how bad my anxiety was.
 It was all fairly innocent, and she came to the wedding, as did her child.
 However, not long after, things kicked off big time.
 Long story short, we’re no longer friends.
 I sincerely regret how everything went down, and given the choice, I would go back and handle it differently.
 It’s a learning curve.
 A very painful learning curve.

 The other stupid thing that I did?
 I refused medication.
-My Mum dragged me to the doctor on several occasions, and each time, I was offered medication.
+My Mum dragged me to the doctor on several occasions, and each time, I was offered it.
 I was also offered CBT, which I accepted, but the waiting list was stupidly long, and it was going to be at least 6 months before I even got an assessment.
 I was offered medication so many times, and each time I refused.
 If I could go back and give past me a slap, I would.
 She was a fucking idiot.

 There were a number of reasons why I didn’t want medication, and my wedding was a factor in some of them.
 The first was that I wanted to be able to drink at my hen party and on my wedding day.
 I know drinking isn’t the be all and end all, but as I’ve mentioned before, getting drunk with my friends is a way that I can feel normal.
 The second?
 I hate myself for being this shallow, but it was because I didn’t want to gain weight.
 I had a wedding dress to fit into.
-I’d heard from numerous sources that anti-depressants can make you gain weight, and I didn’t want to risk paying out even more for my wedding dress.
+I’d heard from numerous sources that anti-depressants can make you gain weight, and I didn’t want to risk paying out even more for adjustments on my wedding dress.

 Of course – on the medication front, I can drink.
 I’ve been able to drink for the last 3 years on my medication, and I’m fine.
 Also, I haven’t gained weight.
 If anything, I lost weight because of the initial side effects.
 All I’ve gained is my recovery, and I regret not doing it sooner.